kiboschool/course-frontend-web-dev/src/lessons/javascript-review/start-here.md

 So in summary:

-- HTML gives structure to a web site. (like what would be the order of an element)
+- HTML gives structure to a website. (like what would be the order of an element)
-- CSS makes it pretty (like what would it be color of my elements)
+- CSS makes it pretty (like the color of my elements)
 - JS makes it interactive (what happens if I click a button)

 ## Why Learn JavaScript?

-Although this course is focused for web applications, many of the principles can be used for other platforms.
-JavaScript is a very powerful programming language that, with the right tools, it could allow you to create [mobile apps](https://reactnative.dev/), [desktop apps](https://www.electronjs.org/es/), [program robots](https://www.bouvet.no/bouvet-deler/utbrudd/learning-javascript-and-arduino-programming-with-johnny-five) or [create powerful back ends](https://expressjs.com/).
+Although this course is focused on web applications, many of the principles can be used for other platforms.
+JavaScript is a very powerful programming language that, with the right tools, could allow you to create [mobile apps](https://reactnative.dev/), [desktop apps](https://www.electronjs.org/es/), [program robots](https://www.bouvet.no/bouvet-deler/utbrudd/learning-javascript-and-arduino-programming-with-johnny-five) or [create powerful back ends](https://expressjs.com/).

-Not to mention it's [one of the most](https://www.devjobsscanner.com/blog/top-8-most-demanded-languages-in-2022/) demanded programming languages for professional job opportunities and it's easy-to-learn syntax, it was the obvious choice when choosing a programming  language for writing WebApplications.
-Even with interesting alternatives like [Dart](https://dart.dev/) or [Web Assembly](https://webassembly.org/), JavaScript still the number choice for every thing related to front end programming.
+Not to mention it's [one of the most](https://www.devjobsscanner.com/blog/top-8-most-demanded-languages-in-2022/) demanded programming languages for professional job opportunities and it's easy-to-learn syntax, it was the obvious choice when choosing a programming language for writing web applications.
+Even with interesting alternatives like [Dart](https://dart.dev/) or [Web Assembly](https://webassembly.org/), JavaScript is still the number one choice for everything related to front end programming.

 ## Can I Use My Python knowledge in JavaScript